 How to Write a Winning Data Science Resume?

 Whether you’re preparing a resume for data scientist or any other data science job out there, you should always follow the best resume writing practices.
 In other words, forget the generic resume.

 A successful data science resume should be focused on the specific position and audience.
 That means you must target the specific company by using matching keywords with the skills and competencies listed in the job description.

-Your resume must meet the exact needs of the employer and guarantee to them that you’re the data science professional with the right mindset, qualifications, and skills they’re looking for.
+Your resume must meet the exact needs of the employer and guarantee to them that you’re the data science professional with the right mindset, qualifications, and data science skills they’re looking for.